wp-plugins/hupso-share-buttons-for-twitter-facebook-google/readme.txt

 * Hide "Share" image or use translated image (20+ languages available)
 * Sidebar widget
 * Use of shortcodes inside template files
+* Display staring stats for whole website or for each page individually

 Share Buttons are very easy to configure.
 Just select button type, size, position and which social networking services do you want to offer to your visitors.